- Bachelor’s Degree from an accredited college or university

 - Law School Admission Test (LSAT) score

-Include transcripts from all institutions attended.
-The CAS report will not be released to Gonzaga until at least two letters of recommendation and official transcripts have been sent to LSAC.
+Includes transcripts from all institutions attended.
+The CAS report will not be released to Gonzaga until at least two letters of recommendation and official transcripts have been received by LSAC.

 - Personal statement

-A two-page, double-spaced personal statement may include your motivations for pursuing a legal education.
+A maximum two-paged, double-spaced personal statement should include any information you consider important and relevant explaining your motivations for pursuing a legal education.

 - Letters of recommendation

 Two letters of recommendation are required and must be submitted to the Credential Assembly Service (CAS).
 We strongly advise that at least one recommendation be written by a college professor or instructor.
 If you have been out of school for an extended period of time, letters from employers are accepted.

 Statements relating to cultural and ethnic diversity, public service, or other relevant information for your application may be included in a separate addendum.